sxcode runs entirely on your own machineDownload for Windows, macOS and Linux

 A workroom for your agents, not another tab.

-Coding agents live in the terminal; sxcode gives them somewhere to live — a Warp-style multi-workspace terminal where each agent runs in its own PTY, then lifts the whole thing onto a canvas so you can launch, watch and steer a swarm at once.
+Coding agents live in the terminal, so sxcode gives them a real home.
+Every agent runs in its own PTY inside a terminal built for many workspaces, then the whole thing lifts onto a canvas where you launch, watch and steer a swarm at once.

 1. 01